collectiongame/Collection-Game/README.md

-# Collection-Game
+# Collection Game
-Game Collection Windows 10
+Collection Game Windows 10

 Welcome to [Collection Game](https://github.com/collectiongame/Collection-Game), the premier online gaming platform that offers an unparalleled gaming experience.
 Our website is a treasure trove of exciting games, carefully curated to provide you with an endless stream of entertainment.